What's the issue?

 The Dangerous Dogs Act (1991) was introduced in the UK following a series of serious, and in some cases fatal, dog attacks on humans.
 The Act has been widely discredited for failing to address the underlying causes of dog bites and aggressive behaviour.

 The Act is an example of breed-specific legislation.
 It bans certain breeds or types of dog in the UK: Pit Bull Terrier, Japanese Tosa, Dogo Argentino, and Fila Brasileiro.
 However, identification of these breed types is based on a subjective assessment of how a dog looks, as opposed to whether they share any genetics with a specific breed.
+In September 2023, the Government announced that a further type, the XL Bully, would be added to the list effective 31 December 2023.

 What's our view?